hackolade/docs/Studio/Mac.md

 &nbsp;

-Starting with the release of macOS 10.15 Catalina, Apple has introduced a new security feature that ensures that 3rd-party applications are manually granted access to the user's file.&nbsp; Hackolade stores settings and logs in your Documents folder, and it cannot operate without it.&nbsp; So, if prompted with this dialog:
+Starting with the release of macOS 10.15 Catalina, Apple has introduced a new security feature that ensures that 3rd-party applications are manually granted access to the user's file.&nbsp; Hackolade stores settings and logs in your Documents folder, and it cannot operate without it.&nbsp; So, if prompted with this dialog, you must click OK. &nbsp;

 ![Mac - access to Documents folder](<lib/Mac%20Catalina%20-%20access%20to%20Documents%20folder.png>)

 &nbsp;

-you must click OK.&nbsp; You may still manage this grant if needed in Security \& Privacy:
+You may still manage this grant if needed in Security \& Privacy:

 ![Mac Security Privacy](<lib/Mac%20Catalina%20Security%20Privacy.png>)